sadhikari07/deployment-app-php/README.md

 - To see auto-update, edit the index.php file and merge the commit to master.
 You should see the updates on your deployed website.

+## Screenshots of pipeline updating after change in the master of the repo and once update is complete:

 ![Screen Screen](https://raw.githubusercontent.com/sadhikari07/deployment-app-php/master/assets/screen15.png)
 ![Screen Screen](https://raw.githubusercontent.com/sadhikari07/deployment-app-php/master/assets/screen16.png)